RobertL31/fuddly/docs/source/data_model.rst

     (refer to ``qty`` attribute), all instances will be set as *mutable*.
-    If it is disabled, when a child node is instantiated more than once, only the first instance is set *mutable*, the others have this attribute cleared to prevent generic disruptors from altering them.
+    If it is disabled, when a child node is instantiated more than once, only the first instance is set *mutable*, the others have this attribute cleared to prevent generic operators from altering them.
 This mode aims at limiting the number of test cases, by pruning what is assumed to be redundant.